 - Thinking about the story we’ve been reading aloud, describe the setting.
 How does the setting of this story make you feel?
 Why do you think the author chose this setting?

-However you do it, priming the brain to learn only takes just a little forethought and a few extra minutes.
+However you do it, priming your children’s brains to learn only takes a tiny bit of forethought and a few extra minutes, but it yields great results.
+And you know me– I believe you can bring your kids’ homeschooling to life while balancing your other responsibilities.
+So I want you to take advantage of all of these brain-based tips to make it easier to make your kids learning stick.
 Try it and tell me what a difference it makes in turning your listeners into learners!